pfarrell/dotfiles/README.md

 # install
 Install with __rake install__.
 This will cause the various .*rc files in your home directory to become symlinks to the respective *symlink files in each directory

+New evn.sh and private_env.sh files will be sourced the next time you create a term or login.  *.symlink files will be picked up by a
+> rake install
+You will not destroy anything by re-running this command.
+Also, the rake command shouldn't overwrite any existing files in your home dir without your interactive approval.